Tywin Lannister, who dominates and demeans each of his children.

 In Helix, The Farragut brothers had an angry, violent drunk for a father, which, according to Alan, lies at the root of some of Peter's behavioral tics.
 In one of his video logs, Peter uses a hand signal that used to mean their father was home and angry to communicate his distress at working for Arctic Biosystems, either as a deliberate warning, or reflexively.
 When infected with The Virus, Peter holes up in Air Vent Passageways, which Alan points out mirrors Peter's tendency to hide from their father in the attic.

 Day Break: Miguel Dominguez, a notorious Professional Killer working for the conspiracy, went to prison for murdering his own parents.
-It's originally believed that he's just a total psycho who targeted his sister afterwards and she's been in hiding ever since, but it eventually transpires that their father slashed up her face while the mother watched and Dominguez just wanted to protect her.
-She's instead adored him ever since and is his contact in Los Angeles.
+It's originally believed that he's just a total psycho who targeted his sister afterwards and she's been in hiding ever since, but it eventually transpires that he was trying to protect her because their father slashed up her face while the mother watched.
+She's adored him ever since and is his contact in Los Angeles.